wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 happy to work with you to develop a project that interests you.
 It does have to focus, in some way, to research in botany.

-Most research projects are developed as a team of researchers. *I encourage you to work in a group* – I don’t have an upper limit to the number in each research team.
-In my experience, groups larger than 4 people start to get unwieldy and ineffective, so try to keep your team to 4 or fewer students.
-You may also work on this project by yourself.

-The projects are not limited to a single group.
-Every group can pick the same project if they wish (so long as each group works independently).

-Everybody in your research team will receive the same mark.

-I will arrange to have group areas included on the flowering plants Moodle page.

 ***Exploring Scientific Literature***

 As part of this project, you will spend some time reading published